SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 Unlike other programming languages,
 Swift does not require you to create separate interface and implementation files for custom structures and classes.
-In Swift, you define a class or a structure in a single file, and the external interface to that class or structure is automatically made available for other code to use.
+In Swift, you define a structure or class in a single file, and the external interface to that class or structure is automatically made available for other code to use.